varunyn/sonarQube_workshop/LabGuide400.md

     ![](images/400/4.png)

-- Enter username and password for the docker hub account.
+- Enter username and password of the docker hub account. **Note: If you don't have docker account, create one from [Docker Hub website](https://hub.docker.com)**

     ![](images/400/5.png)